mvallebr/site_mvalle/_posts/2023-09-19-the-problem-is-not-hierarchy-but-lack-of-accountability.markdown

 > All decentralization is good, all centralization is evil

-That was the dominant mindset near 2010 all around the world.
+That was the dominant mindset for the last decades all around the world.

 But what happened later?